You are Here Home » About

 BSc Hons Psychology, London Metropolitan University, PGCE in Primary Education, Roehampton University, Postgraduate Certificate / Diploma in the Therapeutic Arts, Institute for Arts in Therapy and Education (IATE), Level 2 Introduction to Child Counselling Skills, Place To Be

-My interests in Psychology and Education stem from my own personal experiences growing up.
+My interests in Psychology and Education stem from my own personal experiences growing.
 I had a difficult childhood and struggled at school.
-When I was studying towards my PGCE I was diagnosed with Dyspraxia.
+Whilst studying towards my PGCE I was diagnosed with Dyspraxia.
 As well as my childhood experiences, having a specific learning difficulty has helped me understand myself as a person.
-I have a much greater insight and empathy towards today’s children who are struggling with mental health issues and SEND.
+I have a much greater insight and empathy towards today’s children who struggle with mental health issues and SEND.
 All too often children who are quiet, slower than their peers, have difficulty with concentration and emotional regulation are often labelled as lazy or disruptive.
-I, therefore, always try to take a positive approach to find ways that they can learn best.
-It is extremely rewarding to see the progress children make with the right support and guidance in place, especially for those with SEND who find learning and the school environment challenging.
+Sadly, they are often the forgotten ones.
+I, therefore, always try to take a positive approach to listen with empathy and compassion, address their needs and find ways that they can learn best.
+It is extremely rewarding to see the progress children make with the right support and guidance in place, especially for those with SEND who find learning and the school environment challenging and overwhelming..

 ‘It is OK to make mistakes as long as you learn from them.’

 Throughout my career I have worked with a wide variety of children of all abilities including those with special educational needs.
-I liaised with teachers and other professionals to plan, deliver and assess learning activities.
-In addition, I managed and led a variety of extra-curricular activities and taught French using La Jolie Ronde Methodology.
-Furthermore I supported and advised many families from different cultures and backgrounds regarding their children’s education.
+I liaised with teachers and other professionals such as Educational Psychologists and Speech and Language Therapists, to plan, deliver and assess learning activities.
+In addition, I managed and led a variety of extra-curricular activities and being fluent in French I taught the language using La Jolie Ronde Methodology.
+Furthermore I have supported and advised many families from different cultures and backgrounds regarding their children’s education and continue to do so.

 child learning and educational support, Find out about Learn Happy London and how we can support you and your children throughout their education